Esports World Cup: 2024

 In accordance with the already existing NGES, Saudi Arabia announced the Esports World Cup in October 2023, as the successor to Gamers8.
 The announcement came during the Kingdom's "New Global Sport Conference", attended by both senior government officials and leading figures in the sports, gaming, and esports sectors.
-Crown Prince Mohammed bin Salman stated during the announcement that "The Esports World Cup is the natural next step in Saudi Arabia’s journey to become the premier global hub for gaming and esports, offering an unmatched esports experience that pushes the boundaries of the industry.
+Crown Prince Mohammed bin Salman stated during the announcement that "The Esports World Cup is the natural next step in Saudi Arabia's journey to become the premier global hub for gaming and esports, offering an unmatched esports experience that pushes the boundaries of the industry.
 The competition will enhance our progress towards realizing the Vision 2030 objectives of diversifying the economy, growing the tourism sector, creating new jobs in various industries, and providing world-class entertainment for citizens, residents, and visitors alike."
 EWC's operations were transferred from the Saudi Esports Federation to the newly-created Esports World Cup Foundation, a non-profit organization funded by Saudi Arabia's Public Investment Fund.

 As part of the announcement of the Esports World Cup, it was revealed that the Foundation had purchased the Electronic Sports World Cup (ESWC) branding.
 While the Esports World Cup briefly used the acronym ESWC after its announcement, it has shifted to use EWC instead, hinting that the acquisition of the ESWC brand was purely to avoid confusion between the two entities.

-Like with Gamers8, the Esports World Cup was held in Riyadh's Boulevard City, with most events taking place in a 645,000 sqfoot venue that featured four separate esports arenas: the SEF Arena (known as the Qiddiya Arena for sponsorship purposes), the 5V5 Arena (known as the Amazon Arena for sponsorship purposes), the BR Arena (known as the stc Arena for sponsorship purposes) and the Riyadh Festival.
+Like with Gamers8, the Esports World Cup was held in Riyadh's Boulevard City, with most events taking place in a 645,000 sqfoot venue that featured four separate esports arenas: the SEF Arena (known as the Qiddiya City Arena for sponsorship purposes), the 5V5 Arena (known as the Amazon Arena for sponsorship purposes), the BR Arena (known as the stc Arena for sponsorship purposes) and the Riyadh Festival.
 The stc Play Gaming Hall, also in Boulevard City, hosted last chance qualifiers for some games as well as side tournaments for titles like Strinova and Valorant.